Trae Young's 38-point double-double leads Hawks past Raptors 125-104

 Montreal's Chris Boucher had a one-handed dunk and drew a foul, hitting the free throw, two minutes into the fourth to pull Toronto to within six.
 Atlanta responded with an 18-4 run to pull ahead of the Raptors with a sizable 20-point lead.

-Trailing by more than 20 points with two minutes left to play, Rajakovic sent out rarely used bench players such as Jalen McDaniels, Thaddeus Young, Garrett Temple and rookie Gradey Dick.
+Trailing by more than 20 points with nearly three minutes left to play, Rajakovic sent out rarely used bench players such as Jalen McDaniels, Thaddeus Young, Garrett Temple and rookie Gradey Dick.

 STARTER SIAKAM — Siakam surpassed Vince Carter for fifth on the Raptors' all-time starts list.
 The 29-year-old Siakam has been in Toronto's starting lineup 402 times, one more than Carter.